lucentcosmos/SparkLogsAnalyzer/chapter1/README.md

 there is also sample code in [Java 6](java6), [Scala](scala), and [Python](python) included in this directory.
 Refer to the README's in those folders for instructions on how to build and run those examples.
-(Note that at the time this was written, streaming has not yet been supported in python, so streaming is omitted in that example.)

- This chapter includes the following examples:
+This chapter covers the following topics:

  1. [First Log Analyzer](spark.md) - This is a first Spark standalone logs analysis application.
- 1. [Spark SQL](sql.md) - This example does the same thing as the above example, but uses SQL syntax instead of Spark transformations and actions.
+ * [Spark SQL](sql.md) - This example does the same thing as the above example, but uses SQL syntax instead of Spark transformations and actions.
- 1. [Spark Streaming](streaming.md) - This example covers how to calculate log statistics using the streaming library.
+ * [Spark Streaming](streaming.md) - This example covers how to calculate log statistics using the streaming library.